weleen/MGH.pytorch/projects/PartialReID/README.md

 and the detail you can refer to
 ## Datasets

+The datasets can find in [Google Drive](https://drive.google.com/file/d/1p7Jvo-RJhU_B6hf9eAhIEFNhvrzM5cdh/view?usp=sharing)

 PartialREID---gallery: 300 images of 60 ids, query: 300 images of 60 ids

-PartialiLIDS---gallery: 238 images of 119 ids, query: 238 images of 119 ids
+PartialiLIDS---gallery: 119 images of 119 ids, query: 119 images of 119 ids

 OccludedREID---gallery: 1,000 images of 200 ids, query: 1,000 images of 200 ids